zdigambar/digambarz/projects/ngx-element/README.md

 # Supported version-
-This ngx-element is support angular 10
+This is only ngx-element is support only #Angular 10#

 # NgxElement